Subsonic Free Surface Waves in Linear Elasticity: Introduction

-Concerning Rayleigh-type waves in inhomogeneous elastic solids with curved boundaries, \citet{Petrowsky45} exhibited the following locality principle: If a surface wave exists, the velocity of its discontinuity at a given point must be equal to the velocity in the homogeneous elastic half-space which is obtained by freezing the elastic parameters at that point.
+Concerning Rayleigh-type waves in inhomogeneous elastic solids with curved boundaries, \zitatau{Petrowsky45}{Petrowsky} exhibited the following locality principle: If a surface wave exists, the velocity of its discontinuity at a given point must be equal to the velocity in the homogeneous elastic half-space which is obtained by freezing the elastic parameters at that point.
 This locality principle is efficiently implemented by asymptotic ray methods, which substitute, in the high-frequency regime, standard plane waves by geometrico-optical `plane waves'.
-For inhomogeneous, isotropic elastic solids with curved boundaries, ray methods involving sums of complex plane waves were successfully applied to the free surface wave problem by \citet{Babich61Rayleigh}, \citet{BabichRusakova62}, and by \citet{KaralKeller64elasurfwave}.
+For inhomogeneous, isotropic elastic solids with curved boundaries, ray methods involving sums of complex plane waves were successfully applied to the free surface wave problem by \zitatau{Babich61Rayleigh}{Babich}, \zitatau{BabichRusakova62}{Babich and Rusakova}, and by \zitatau{KaralKeller64elasurfwave}{Karal and Keller}.
 The ray method works, for smooth data, under assumptions on the geometry and on the elastic parameters which are less restrictive than those needed for finding analytic solutions.
 More importantly, salient features of high-frequency waves such as wave fronts and amplitudes are captured directly by ray methods.
-Using the existence and regularity theory of linear hyperbolic equations, as was done by \citet{CourantLax56propagation}, one can correct asymptotic solutions, without changing the important high-frequency properties, into genuine exact solutions. \citet{Gregory71Rayleigh} compared some analytic representations of surface waves and corresponding ray approximations.
-Rayleigh surface waves in inhomogeneous, anisotropic elastic bodies were studied with the complex ray method by \citet{Nomofilov79propRayl}.
+Using the existence and regularity theory of linear hyperbolic equations, as was done by \zitatau{CourantLax56propagation}{Courant and Lax}, one can correct asymptotic solutions, without changing the important high-frequency properties, into genuine exact solutions. \zitatau{Gregory71Rayleigh}{Gregory} compared some analytic representations of surface waves and corresponding ray approximations.
+Rayleigh surface waves in inhomogeneous, anisotropic elastic bodies were studied with the complex ray method by \zitatau{Nomofilov79propRayl}{Nomofilov}.
 The amplitude of a geometrico-optical wave is governed by a transport equation which, in the case of free surface waves, is quite complicated.
-Efforts to solve the transport equations culminated in the work of \citet{BabichKirpich04rayleigh}, where detailed formulas for the amplitude and the Berry phase of a Rayleigh surface wave were obtained.
+Efforts to solve the transport equations culminated in the work of \zitatau{BabichKirpich04rayleigh}{Babich and Kirpichnikova}, where detailed formulas for the amplitude and the Berry phase of a Rayleigh surface wave were obtained.